NCotler/playground/README.md

 # playground
-random code that I play around with
+code projects that I play around with